I can sum up in three “acts” the breakdowns and breakups of most relationships since the beginning of time:

 Act 1: You hurt me.Act 2: I explain how you hurt me – calmly describing how I felt about what you did.

 I then ask you to see things from my point of view – while also asking you to explain your point of view.

 Act 3: You then explain to me why you chose to hurt me – what you were thinking and feeling when you did.

-You might choose to defend what you did – but you try to remain open to seeing how you could have done things differently.
-Together we put in the work of repair – and we search for a longterm solution so patterns don’t repeat – and so we both feel safe and supported.
+You each might choose to defend what you did – but you also try to remain open to seeing how you could have done things differently.
+Together you both put in the work of repair – and you search for a longterm solution so patterns don’t repeat – and so you both feel safe and supported.

 Basically, it doesn’t matter what the specific fight was about: money, sex, parenting, religion, in-laws, etc.

 Gottman says, “If partners see the conflict as an opportunity for growth, they can attune to each other and increase their understanding of one another, which deepens their trust in each other and in the relationship.
 If partners dismiss or disrespect the other person’s negative emotions, they may eventually reconnect with one another, but trust will erode a little.
 Over time, small and meaningless incidents will compound until partners are left feeling hurt, sad, and alone.”

 Stay happy—no matter how much life throws at you – with the research-backed happiness tools in THINK HAPPY!
 Boost your confidence, attitude, and mood with this powerful and thought provoking collection of short essays and happiness strategies.